holy-sheets/holysheets/docs/en/guides/finding-data.md

 ### Returns

-A promise that resolves to a `SanitizedOperationResult` containing the first matching record and optional metadata.
+A promise that resolves to a `SanitizedOperationResult<RecordType>` containing the first matching record and optional metadata.

 ## findMany